We publish self-help books…and books about counselling, coaching, psychotherapy; and personal development topics…

 We currently sell books on anger, anxiety, depression, couple relationships, and stress.

-Plus the link between diet, exercise and sleep, on the one hand, and mental health and emotional well-being on the other.
+Also: the link between diet, exercise and sleep, on the one hand, and mental health and emotional well-being on the other.
 Plus: a book about personality and destiny, and how to change them both.

 # individuals looking for solutions to current emotional, behavioural or relationship problems;

 # self-help enthusiasts and counselling clients;